CochainComplex/claude-desktop-manager/README.md

 # Claude Desktop Manager (cmgr)

 Claude Desktop Manager is a utility for creating and managing multiple isolated instances of Claude Desktop on Linux systems.
-It allows users to maintain different Claude Desktop environments with separate settings, conversations, and MCP configurations.
+This tool enables users to maintain different Claude Desktop environments with separate settings, conversations, and MCP configurations - all running simultaneously on the same host.

+## Summary

+- **Isolation**: Each Claude instance runs in a separate bubblewrap sandbox with its own configuration, ensuring complete separation.
+- **MCP Management**: Configure different auto-approval settings or custom MCP servers for different use cases.
+- **Resource Efficiency**: Built packages are cached to avoid rebuilding for each instance.
+- **Usability**: Desktop shortcuts and shell aliases provide quick access to each instance.
+- **Clean Design**: Per-instance installation ensures completely isolated environments with no conflicts.

 ## Features